Singapore

 Huawei Cloud has been launched in Singapore.
 Individuals, enterprises, and organizations can register local accounts on the Huawei Cloud International website and purchase cloud services.
 Applicable laws and regulatory requirements must be complied with during the use of cloud services.

-• What laws, regulations, and regulatory requirements on data protection or cybersecurity require special attention in Singapore?
+What laws, regulations, and regulatory requirements on privacy protection require special attention in Singapore?

 Singapore established Personal Data Protection Act (PDPA) on October 15, 2012, which went into effect on July 2, 2014.
 Singapore Personal Data Protection Commission is responsible for the supervision and implementation of this Act.
 PDPA generally regulates organizations' collection, use, and disclosure of personal data, safeguards individuals' rights to protect their personal data, and recognizes organizations' need to collect, use, and disclose personal data for legitimate purposes.
 HUAWEI CLOUD Compliance with Singapore PDPA describes the services provided by Huawei Cloud for Singapore PDPA compliance and how we will help you comply with PDPA requirements.